rust-scicomp/website/pages/index.md

 The talks will be complimented by informal discussion sessions where you will have a chance to meet and talk to other attendees.

+The list of speakers and full timetable for the workshop will be announced on this website in the near future.

 ## Code of conduct
 We expect all attendees of Scientific Computing in Rust 2023 to follow the [code of conduct](/code-of-conduct.md).
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing coc@scientificcomputing.rs or by contacting any of the [conference organisers](/team.md).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing coc@scientificcomputing.rs or by contacting any of the [workshop organisers](/team.md).